ria-ahyoung/medium-trends-daily/src/template/dynamic.md

  It introduces new APIs, improves the rendering model, enhances… Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 Server Actions in Next.js — Looks Like A Function Call, Acts Like An HTTP Request! - <a href="https://medium.com/@yasharesofficial/server-actions-in-next-js-looks-like-a-function-call-acts-like-an-http-request-0e9f093a3e42?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Yash Patil`**

 <blockquote>If you’ve been working with the App Router in Next.js, you already know:
 Continue reading on Medium »</blockquote>

-<h3>3.
-Next.js 16 features: partial pre-rendering, cache components & react compiler - <a href="https://yagyaraj234.medium.com/next-js-16-features-partial-pre-rendering-cache-components-react-compiler-356a3f74b87e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yagyaraj`**

-<blockquote>Next.js 16 just dropped and this release adds smarter caching, faster rendering, and built-in performance wins.
-Continue reading on Medium »</blockquote>

-<h3>4.
-React Tutorial for Beginners — Build Your First React App - <a href="https://medium.com/@ankitasood2000/react-tutorial-for-beginners-build-your-first-react-app-8657319eb2d9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ankitasood`**

-<blockquote>So what in the world is React?
-Continue reading on Medium »</blockquote>

-<h3>5.
-React Mastery Unlocked: The Advanced Q&A Set Only Senior Engineers Can Answer - <a href="https://medium.com/@srinivascoder/react-mastery-unlocked-the-advanced-q-a-set-only-senior-engineers-can-answer-277698b56116?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Srinivas`**

-<blockquote>A deep-architecture guide covering Fiber, Suspense, Reconciliation, and state patterns powering next-generation React apps.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Password-Protect Your Next.js App in Minutes — The Fastest Way to Secure Your Next.js App - <a href="https://medium.com/@bigbharatjain/password-protect-your-next-js-app-in-minutes-the-fastest-way-to-secure-your-next-js-app-e02b596f5fdd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Base/Instance Field Pattern: A Scalable Approach to React Forms - <a href="https://royeraadames.medium.com/the-base-instance-field-pattern-a-scalable-approach-to-react-forms-f926d2a88a76?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bharat Jain`**
+✍️ **posted by `Royer Adames`**

-<blockquote>If you’ve ever needed a quick way to password-protect a Next.js application — whether it’s a staging site, client preview environment…
+<blockquote>If you’ve built large-scale applications with React, you know the struggle of maintaining forms.
+You start with a simple `<Input />`, but…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Server Actions in Next.js — Looks Like A Function Call, Acts Like An HTTP Request! - <a href="https://medium.com/@yasharesofficial/server-actions-in-next-js-looks-like-a-function-call-acts-like-an-http-request-0e9f093a3e42?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Promising Startup Idea That Turned Into a Total Disaster - <a href="https://medium.com/@codabu/the-promising-startup-idea-that-turned-into-a-total-disaster-634d83c1a401?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Patil`**
+✍️ **posted by `Pavol Repisky`**

-<blockquote>If you’ve been working with the App Router in Next.js, you already know:
+<blockquote>If you’re anything like me, the moment you get a unique idea to build something, you become instantly obsessed.
+That’s how this startup…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Next.js 16 features: partial pre-rendering, cache components & react compiler - <a href="https://yagyaraj234.medium.com/next-js-16-features-partial-pre-rendering-cache-components-react-compiler-356a3f74b87e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+That One Time Supabase Realtime Turned My Startup’s Chat Into a Black Hole - <a href="https://medium.com/@shahidmuffakir/that-one-time-supabase-realtime-turned-my-startups-chat-into-a-black-hole-15b569cacb63?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yagyaraj`**
+✍️ **posted by `Shahidmuffakir`**

-<blockquote>Next.js 16 just dropped and this release adds smarter caching, faster rendering, and built-in performance wins.
+<blockquote>Supabase Realtime connects your Postgres database to WebSockets so your app can react to database changes without polling.
+It lets clients…
 Continue reading on Medium »</blockquote>

 <h3>4.
+I am in love with the after() of Next JS 15: (Background Tasks) - <a href="https://python.plainenglish.io/i-am-in-love-with-the-after-of-next-js-15-background-tasks-97e54036637d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by ` Athar Naveed `**

+<blockquote>Assalam o alaikum and Hello there!
+We are going to talk about the after() function available on the server side of Next.js 15.
+Continue reading on Python in Plain English »</blockquote>

-Claude CLI: Convert NextJS to tRPC and Fully Typed back-end & front-end - <a href="https://medium.com/@porter.nicholas/claude-cli-convert-nextjs-to-trpc-and-fully-typed-back-end-front-end-f07555f697bf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Claude CLI: Improving Initial Context Size When Using the /primer Command - <a href="https://medium.com/@porter.nicholas/claude-cli-improving-initial-context-size-when-using-the-primer-command-2bb18d1018a0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nick Porter`**

-<blockquote>I have been writing a NextJS app using Claude CLI for about 5 months.
+<blockquote>I recently added the /primer command that instructs claude to utilize certain co-author techniques that make my life easier.
+Continue reading on Medium »</blockquote>

+<h3>6.
+How to Structure Scalable React/Next.js Projects: A Practical Guide From a Full-Stack Developer - <a href="https://medium.com/@petrolesapiti/how-to-structure-scalable-react-next-js-projects-a-practical-guide-from-a-full-stack-developer-9601d9016fa3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Petro Lesapiti Loltolo`**

+<blockquote>After working on multiple React and Next.js projects.
+I’ve learned one critical lesson: the way you structure your project in the first…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Better-Auth with Next.js — A Complete Guide for Modern Authentication - <a href="https://medium.com/@amitupadhyay878/better-auth-with-next-js-a-complete-guide-for-modern-authentication-06eec09d6a64?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Amitupadhyay`**

+<blockquote>Authentication is one of the most essential parts of any modern web application.
+As developers, we often face challenges such as managing…
+Continue reading on Medium »</blockquote>

+<h3>8. next-i18next and good practices, what you are probably doing wrong - <a href="https://medium.com/@ay.pineau/next-i18next-and-good-practices-what-you-are-probably-doing-wrong-92fb30f88b33?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aymeric Pineau`**

+<blockquote>I see people struggling with i18next far too often.
 Continue reading on Medium »</blockquote>

 <br/>